Haus Bamenohl: 19th and 20th century

 The ruins of the upper house Oberbamenohl were removed in 1851 by the son of Gisbert, Graf Carl Gisbert Wilhelm von Bodelschwingh-Plettenberg (* 1821 Burg Geretzhoven, † 1907 Haus Bodelschwingh) who also filled the moat that surrounded the property from three sides.
 In addition, he upgraded from 1851 to 1853 the former lower house Niederbamenohl (today's castle) to its present appearance.
 In particular, he built the tower and set up the English landscape garden.

 After the death of his father, Carl moved to Haus Bodelschwingh in 1866 and handed over Haus Bamenohl to his brother Adolf Eugen Ludwig von Bodelschwingh-Plettenberg (* 1826 Burg Geretzhoven, † 1902 Haus Heeren).
-1856 he married his cousin Bertha von Plettenberg-Heeren (* 1832, † 1900), owner of the etates Heeren, Hilbeck, Werve and Hahnen.
+1856 he married his cousin Bertha von Plettenberg-Heeren (* 1832, † 1900), owner of the estates Heeren, Hilbeck, Werve and Hahnen.
 The couple moved to Haus Heeren and Haus Bamenohl was used as summer residence.

 After World War II Haus Bamenohl served as accommodation for refugees from the former eastern territories of Germany, later it was converted into a nursing home, leaving a run-down building in 1967 when it closed.
 After a vacancy of about 20 years, a successive renovation of the castle and the three surrounding buildings (Forester's lodge, barn and carriage house) began.